-Persistent anti-social behaviour can seriously affect quality of life, community triggers make it easier for victims and communities to get this behaviour stopped.
+Community triggers make it easier for victims and communities to get anti-social behaviour stopped.

-In Gwent the community trigger took effect from 20 October 2014, as a new provision in the Anti-social Behaviour, Crime and Policing Act.
+In Gwent the community trigger took effect from 20 October 2014, as part of the Anti-social Behaviour, Crime and Policing Act.

-Victims of persistent anti-social behaviour can request a review of actions taken by agencies if they feel the problem has not been resolved.
+Victims of persistent anti-social behaviour can request a review of actions taken if they feel the problem has not been resolved.

-The community trigger should be viewed as a last resort if victims of anti-social behaviour feel that inadequate action has been taken to deal with a reported incident.
+The community trigger is a last resort if victims of anti-social behaviour feel that not enough has been done to deal with a reported incident.

 Download more information about the community trigger (pdf)